 Robert Sorrell covers the police beat throughout Southwest Virginia and Northeast Tennessee.
 Sorrell has won several awards from the Tennessee Press Association, the Tennessee Associated Press Managing Editors, and is also the recipient of the Al Neuhart Free Spirit Award from the Freedom Forum.
 Sorrell is the author of three books: "Images of America: Roan Mountain," "Images of America: Historic Homes in Northeast Tennessee," and more.

-Lurah Spell is an award-winning reporter covering Sullivan County government, education, courts, law enforcement and animal welfare issues.
+Lurah Lowery is an award-winning reporter covering Sullivan County government, education, courts, law enforcement and animal welfare issues.
 Spell holds a bachelor’s degree in journalism from East Tennessee State University.
 She enjoys the unpredictable and exciting nature of news work.
 Her proudest accomplishment to date is her part in the Herald Courier’s 2017 “Addicted at Birth” series that won the national Scripps Howard Award for Community Journalism.